Nick Rees-Roberts: Research

 Rees-Roberts' research focuses on contemporary media culture in the intersecting fields of fashion, film, gender, and queer studies.
 He is the author of French Queer Cinema, published by Edinburgh University Press in 2008.
 The book examines the representation of queer identities and sexualities in contemporary French filmmaking.
 This volume was the first comprehensive study of the cultural formation and critical reception of contemporary queer film and video in France, drawing attention to issues of race and migration, the topic of his second book, Homo exoticus : race, classe et critique queer, co-written with French academic, Maxime Cervulle and published in 2010.
 His subsequent work has focused on fashion design and on film stars including volumes on Alain Delon and Isabelle Huppert.
 His book Fashion Film: Art and Advertising in the Digital Age, published by Bloomsbury Visual Arts in 2018, examines the role of moving image in the promotion, communication, and spectacle of contemporary fashion.
+In Failure (published in 2026 as part of the Fashion in Action series) Rees-Roberts unravels the relationship between forms of creative and commercial failure to consider how we might begin to address the systemic failings of the fashion industry today.